Convention Schedule

 The role that genetics and genetic counseling can play in the care of family members with disabilities is often confusing and misunderstood; however, new developments in genetic testing often lead to family referrals for genetic evaluation.
 This session can help families navigate the uncertainty to better decide if they wish to see a genetics provider and how to prepare for this appointment.

-Turning 18 Workshop - By Amanda Raymond
+Turning 18 in Virginia: Preparing for the Next Chapter - By Amanda Raymond

 Turning 18 is a big deal.
 An 18-year-old is legally considered an adult in Virginia and can make their own legal, financial, medical, and educational decisions.
 For some individuals with disabilities, this will not be an issue.
 Others may need support.
 This workshop will share basic information about things that need to be considered as your loved one turns 18.